Orlando Arcia Player Props: Braves vs. Nationals

-On Friday, Orlando Arcia (.368 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 7:20 PM ET.
+On Saturday, Orlando Arcia (.351 batting average in his past 10 games, with a double, a home run, three walks and six RBI) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 4:10 PM ET.

-In his last game, he hit a home run while going 3-for-5 against the Mets.
+In his previous game he had a one-hit showing (1-for-4) against the Nationals.

 Orlando Arcia Game Info & Props vs. the Nationals